1760 - British operations in Bengal

 On June 25, the enemy were sighted, their movements much hampered by their heavy baggage.
 Caillaud prepared for an attack, the enemy opening fire from his heavy guns, and doing some execution; nevertheless, the British advanced against Kuddum Hassain's position, behind some villages and a grove of trees, which he abandoned on the near approach of our troops.
-The enemy now finding himself opposed by a much larger force than on the previous occasion when he was driven from the field, fled, leaving in Caillaud's possession a number of heavy guns and a great quantity of camp equipage.
+The enemy now finding himself opposed by a much larger force than on the previous occasion, when he had been driven from the field, fled, leaving in Caillaud's possession 22 heavy guns and a great quantity of camp equipage.
 During this action, Miran displayed his usual disinclination to cooperate with his allies; nevertheless, Major Caillaud followed up his victory, in the hope of gaining possession of the large amount of treasure which Kuddum Hassain was carrying off.

 On July 2, the periodical rains commenced with unusual violence.
 The British army was forced to seek shelter from their watery fury, the camp being pitched in a grove of trees at the foot of the Nepaul Mountains.
 During the night the lightning flashed incessantly, and the storm raged with constantly-increasing and alarming violence.
 Miran, fearing that his state tent, which had been pitched in an exposed position, might be blown down, moved into one sheltered by the trees.
 In a moment the prince's tent was seen to be surrounded by a blue flame, a vivid flash of lightning illuminated the scene, and when the frightened attendants arrived three blackened corpses were found amidst the debris of the burning tent.
 So died Miran.
 This event increased rather than diminished Major Caillaud's difficulties, for it was the custom amongst the native armies in India on the death of their commander to disperse to their homes; and it was probable that Miran's soldiers, knowing that their late chiefs interest had been more with Kuddum Hassain than the British, would either go to their villages or desert to the enemy.